TheLaughingMan2501/CCCaster/README.md

     Make sure to copy EVERYTHING into the MBAACC folder, including the cccaster folder.

+	For Steam version MBAA.exe, to fix the address, you must run MBAA_Patch.exe.

     The GRP folder is the fix for the missing stage select graphics, credits to Erkz.

     Run Add_Handler_Protocol.bat once as admin to launch directly from http://seemeinmelty.meteor.com/